danilopeixoto/authorize/docs/index.md

 In order to add a new operation, the `OperationController` interface must be derived.
 The controllers will be automatically instantiated by the parser based on the name and no additional steps are required to register new operations.

-Rules are defined as controller methods decorated/wrapped by `Validator` objects.
+Rules are defined as controller methods decorated/wrapped with `Validator` objects.
 These objects are collected during the validation step and applied to the data sequentially, returning possible violations.

 ## States